LIMITED TIME: 10% OFF ENTERPRISE — 30 DAYS FREE TRIAL. Claim offer →

 Step 2: Build a Seed Keyword List

 Start with basic terms relevant to your niche.
-If you sell coffee gear, seed keywords could be:
+If you sell coffee gear, seed keywords could be: french press, pour over, espresso machine, reusable coffee filter.
+Use these to branch out into more detailed keywords.

 Step 3: Use Keyword Research Tools